-Lord Grevile's sword, a Georgian Agate Hilted Mameluke presentation saber, made by Salter & Co, has two large panels originally containing inscriptions now removed.
+Lord Grevile's sword, a Georgian Agate Hilted Mameluke presentation sabre, made by Salter & Co, has two large panels originally containing inscriptions now removed.
 It would appear that the inscription has been deliberately removed to hide the identity of the recipient.

-The Mameluke hilt has an agate grip with gilt rosettes, gilt crossguard cast with scrolls and trophies, the outer face with a removable disk which reveals the owner's crest.
+The Mameluke hilt has an agate grip with gilt rosettes, gilt crossguard cast with scrolls and trophies, the outer face with a removable disc which reveals the owner's crest.
 The crest is that of William-Whyndham Grenville, 1st and last Lord Grenville of Wooton-under-Burnwood, Bucks.
 1759 -1834.